 In the year 2000, the United States Mint honored Sacagawea and her contributions to the early explorations of our great nation with the Sacagawea Golden U.S. Dollar coin.
 The coin was minted under the auspices of the United States $1 Coin Act of 1997.

 The creation of the new coins were attempting to meet a need for vending machine use.

 The Susan B. Anthony dollars were popular for vending machine use but the U.S. Treasury’s supply of these coins were dwindling by the late 1990s.
 The act also provided direction to resume production of the Susan B. Anthony dollars until the new coins were ready for circulation.

 A design contest was used to select the final representation of Sacagawea with her infant son, with the reverse side of the coin featuring an eagle representing peace and freedom.
 Sculptor Glenna Goodacre’s design was chosen and she was paid a $5,000 commission in the dollar coins.
 The 2000-P coins paid to Goodacre were struck on burnished blanks, which created a unique striking for her set.

-By and large the majority of Sacagawea coins are not rare and circulated coins do not carry numismatic value.
-They are also not made of gold, despite the golden color.
+By and large, the majority of gold Sacagawea coins are not rare and circulated coins do not carry numismatic value.
+They are also not true gold coins, despite the golden color.
 The coins were composed of primary copper (77%), with small portions of zinc, manganese and nickel.